harsh-B-01/Accidents-analysis/README.md

 ---

 🧩 Challenges & Solutions

-- **Mapping Regions Without Region Fields**:
-  Used latitude and longitude to derive approximate UK regions using custom logic.

 - **Large Dataset Performance**:
   Optimized data model and applied efficient DAX measures to ensure responsive dashboard performance.

----

-📈 Impact

-This project provides a robust, data-driven tool for **government agencies, safety analysts, and transportation authorities** to identify critical accident hotspots and prioritize preventive actions.
-It emphasizes the power of visual analytics in public safety and transportation planning.

 ---